 After a rigorous selection process, Arkansas Teacher Corps has chosen five Summer Mentors for the 2021 Institute, tentatively scheduled for June 1-July 16.
-Ava Hollins-Rogers (ATC ’20), Darrah Maxfield (ATC ’19), and Elizabeth Kuker (TFA ’15) will join returning mentor Jamie Powell (ATC ’18) in guiding new fellows through the seven-week virtual training.
+Ava Hollins-Rogers (ATC ’20), Darrah Maxfield (ATC ’19), Elizabeth Kuker (TFA ’15), and Tory Cottle (TFA ’15) will join returning mentor Jamie Powell (ATC ’18) in guiding new fellows through the seven-week virtual training.

 Ava Hollins-Rogers is a 2020 ATC fellow and has taught elementary (K-6) education for three years.
 She is currently teaching 6th grade math at Maddux Elementary School in West Memphis, where she also serves as a member of the school’s leadership team.
 Ava’s advice for this summer: “Beautiful days begin with beautiful mindsets”

 Darrah Maxfield is a 2019 ATC fellow and has taught middle school (4-8) math at North Little Rock Middle School for two years.
 She also served as a summer intern for the 2018 summer institute.
 Darrah’s advice for this summer from Charles Darwin: “It’s not the strongest of the species that survives, nor the most intelligent; it is the one that is most adaptable to change”

 Elizabeth Kuker was a 2015 Teach For America corps member and has taught early elementary (1st-3rd grade) education for four years.
 In addition to being a member of the TFA-Arkansas “Rising Leaders” cohort in 2016, she has also served as a member of the school leadership team and response-to-intervention chair at Central Elementary in Dumas.
 Liz’s advice for the summer: “Give yourself the same grace you give your kids.”